Northern United States: Geography

 Geographically, the term includes the U.S. states and regions of the United States of America that are located across the northernmost part of the country.
 It includes states along the Canada–United States border.

 Census Bureau

 The United States Census Bureau divides some of the northernmost United States into the Midwest Region and the Northeast Region.
 The U.S. Census Bureau also includes the northernmost states of the Northwest, that are within the West Region.

 Urban centers

-Among the larger cities by population in the Northern United States are: New York City, Chicago, Philadelphia, Boston, Pittsburgh, Columbus, Indianapolis, Cleveland, Cincinnati, Minneapolis, St. Paul, Buffalo, Milwaukee, Detroit, and Des Moines.
+Among the larger cities by population in the Northern United States are: New York City, Chicago, Philadelphia, Boston, Pittsburgh, Columbus, Indianapolis, Cleveland, Cincinnati, Omaha, St. Louis, Minneapolis, Kansas City, St. Paul, Wichita, Buffalo, Milwaukee, Detroit, and Des Moines.

 The Northern United States also comprises most of the Northeast megalopolis, which is the most populated and urbanized megalopolis in the United States.
 The Great Lakes megalopolis is also located in the Northern United States, largely in the Great Lakes region and Midwest.

 Climate

 The Northern United States has a humid continental climate.
-The Northern United states mostly gets large amounts of snow during the winter.
+Most of the Northern states have warm to hot summers and significant snowfall during the winter.